mkheck/DialogFX/README.md

 DialogFX
 ========

+UPDATE: DialogFX has been superseded by MonologFX, also incorporated into the JFXtras project (Labs).
+Please check it out, as MonologFX offers several new features that DialogFX didn't have: greater button flexibility, internationalization (i18n), and much more - all with a simple, streamlined interface.
+I'll be updating DialogFX on occasion, but only to "backport" a few key things from MonologFX.
+Thanks for your interest!

+*****

 PLEASE NOTE: DialogFX is now incorporated into the JFXtras project.
 Please visit us there on GitHub for the latest code and JavaFX goodies!